-Community Remedy was introduced in the Anti-Social Behaviour, Crime and Policing Act 2014.
+the Anti-Social Behaviour, Crime and Policing Act 2014 introduced Community Remedy.

-It is a tool to give victims a say in the out of court punishment of offenders for low level crime and anti-social behaviour.
+It is a tool to give victims a say in the out of court punishment of offenders.
+This is for low level crime and antisocial behaviour.

 Following feedback from a public consultation by the Office of the Police and Crime Commissioner in March 2014, options were identified and agreed for victims to show how they would like an offender to be dealt with.